bdrainer/spring/identity-manager/README.md

 A good article on the subject is [The What, Why, and When of Single-Table Design with DynamoDB](https://www.alexdebrie.com/posts/dynamodb-single-table/)

+## Java 17 and Amazon Corretto

+The project is using Java 17.
+I am using JDK `17.0.9-amzn` running on a Mac.

+I use [SDKMan](https://sdkman.io/) to install and manage Java versions:  `sdk install java 17.0.9-amzn`.

+## DynamoDB

+The `docker-compose.yml`, in the project root, can be used to start DynamoDB.

+The application connects to DynamoDB on the endpoint http://localhost:4569/

+See `src/main/resources/application.yml` for the local configuration.

+## Run Local

+1. Start DynamoDB using the docker-compose.yml.
+In the root of the project open a terminal and run `docker-compose up -d`
+2. Start the application.
+In the root of the project open a terminal and run `./gradlew bootRun`

+## Test Local

+There is `IdentityManager.postman_collection.json` that can be used for making requests into the application.

+First you must create an account.
+The Postman uses account `johndoe`.

+1. Run `POST Create account`
+2. Run `GET Get account`

+Once an account is created you can try any of the profile related requests.

 ## Single Table Design

 Below are some thoughts on single-table-design.